 After lunch, you will head over to the Golden Temple of Dambulla, where stands the huge Golden Buddha statue sat in the ‘Dhamma Chakka’ posture.
 It is the largest golden Buddha in the world in this position.

 We will then make our way to Kandy.
 On-route, we will stop at Matale to learn more about Sri Lankan spice plantations and herbal massages.
-We will get to our accommodation in Kandy that evening where dinner will be served in a restaurant in the city.
+We will get to our accommodation in Kandy that evening.

 DAY THREE - KANDY, TEMPLE OF THE TOOTH & SHOPPING